Calming Tips for Hyperactive Children

 thoughts, all the while encouraging creativity in your

 child.
-You can check out books on this technique at your
+You can check out books on this technique at

 local library if you want further information on the